NSCERC Discovery Grant Results

 The Natural Sciences & Engineering Research Council of Canada (NSERC) Discovery Grant program supports ongoing programs of research with long-term goals rather than a single short-term project or collection of projects, recognizing the creativity and innovation at the heart of all research advances.

-Below is a list of the successful applicants per department with a title of their research program.
+Below is a list of the successful applicants per department with the title of their research program.
 Special congratulations to the new faculty members who succeeded as first-time applicants.

 Earth & Space Science & Engineering